 Architects who can give advice on all the home requirements and adaptations you may need to make

-Prosthetics experts who can help in choosing the adequate and the most advanced prosthetics on the market
+Prosthetics experts who can help in choosing the adequate and most advanced prosthetics on the market

-Occupational consultants who will support you through the rehabilitation
+Occupational consultants who will support you through rehabilitation

-Accountants will cover the financial matters and loss of earnings issue.
+Accountants who will cover the financial matters and loss of earnings issues

 What Are the Main Safety Tips Regarding a Bone Fracture Recovery? »